MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 <a id="Exercise6"/></a>
 ## Exercise 6: Create a pool

-Now that **credentials.json** has been set up and the environment variable created, Batch Shipyard is configured to run.
-Batch Shipyard uses several commands to control pools of Batch Services.
-The next step is to create a compute pool in the account using Batch Shipyard.
+Before you run the job, you need to create a compute pool using the configuration settings in **pool.json**.
+Batch Shipyard uses several commands to control Batch pools.
+In this exercise, you will use one of those commands to create a compute pool.

+> The **pool.json** file provided for you configures each pool to have two VMs and specifies a VM size of STANDARD_D3_V2, which contains 4 cores and 14 GB of RAM.
+Feel free to vary these parameters if you would like to gauge their effect on performance.

 1. In the terminal or Command Prompt window that you left open, run one of the following commands based on which operating system you are using:

 	**Windows**:

 	````
 	python shipyard.py pool add --configdir .\recipe\config
 	````

 	**macOS**:

 	````
 	python3 shipyard.py pool add --configdir ./recipe/config
 	````

 	**Linux**:

 	````
 	python shipyard.py pool add --configdir ./recipe/config
 	````

 This command will take a few minutes to complete.
 Batch Shipyard is creating virtual machines using Azure Batch, and then provisioning those virtual machines with Docker.
-You don't have to wait for the provisioning to complete, however.
+You don't have to wait for the provisioning to complete, however, before proceeding to the next exercise.

 <a id="Exercise7"/></a>
-## Exercise 7: Prepare a job
+## Exercise 7: Upload input files

-While the pool is being created, this is a good time to prepare the data for the jobs.
-The lab uses Azure File Storage for data input and output.
-The configuration files tell Batch Services to mount an Azure file share inside of a container.
+While the pool is being created, now is a good time to upload the input files that the job will process.
+The job uses Azure File Storage for data input and output.
+The configuration files tell Azure Batch to mount an Azure file share inside of a container.
 The container can read data in and then write data back to the file share as output.

 1. In the Azure Portal, return to the "BatchResourceGroup" resource group and click the storage account in that resource group.